| | |

 It’s located on Oahu, which is the Hawaiian Island with by far the most things to “see and do” especially when it comes to attractions.
 Pearl Harbor, Kualoa Ranch (Jurassic Park), the Polynesian Cultural Center, the famous North Shore, and Waikiki are all top of most people’s don’t miss list in Hawaii and they’re all on the same island as Aulani.

-But….its location in Ko’olina means that it’s waaaaay less crowded than staying in Waikiki.
-Waikiki is a busy city on a beach (albeit a beautiful one) and that’s not the vibe most people come to Hawaii for.
-Staying in Ko’olina means it’s possible to see and do all the things on Oahu (which can be a very crowded island), while returning to the respite of a laid back resort community at the end of the day.
 Everything in Ko’olina is walkable (or there’s a shuttle).
-The four lagoons are connected with by a walking trail.
+The four lagoons are connected by a walking trail.
 There’s an upscale shopping center with plenty of restaurants across the street from Aulani (including a market), and there’s a Four Seasons and Marriott vacation club resort nearby for added amenities.
 You’ve got golfing, tennis, a marina, and the number one rated luau on Oahu all within walking distance.
 AND you feel like you’re approximately 5000 miles away from busy Waikiki.

 Aulani is a Disney Vacation Club resort (Disney’s version of a timeshare) meaning in addition to the regular hotel rooms, you can also rent studios as well as one, two, and three-bedroom villas with full kitchens and washers and dryers in room.